 Following an extensive trial, Starbucks customers can now use the new Bakkt app to pay for drinks and goods at the coffee chain with converted Bitcoin.
 According to the app’s creators, 500,000 people took up the invitation-only, early access programme to test the digital wallet as a method of payment.

-Electric carmaker Tesla became one of the latest companies in recent weeks to announce it would accept Bitcoin payments for vehicle purchases in the US.
+The CEO of electric carmaker Tesla Elon Musk has an up and down relationship with Bitcoin.
+Initially, the company announced earlier this year that it would accept Bitcoin payments for vehicle purchases in the US.
 It comes off the back of a $1.5 billion (€1.2 billion) investment in the cryptocurrency by Elon Musk’s company in February.
+However, this has now been turned on its head with pronouncements that Tesla will put Bitcoin transactions on hold until more than 50 per cent of tokens are mined using renewable energy.

 It was reported earlier this year that Amazon was joining the ranks of other tech giants, including Facebook, in laying the groundwork for its own exclusive cryptocurrency.
 That said, the e-commerce company doesn’t directly accept cryptos yet.
 You can, however, buy Amazon vouchers through crypto-only company Bitrefill, a platform that makes living on cryptocurrencies easier by converting Bitcoin into gift cards, refill phones, and so on.